SLHome/Simple-TCP/README.md

 Include the relavent file(s), e.g. `simple_client_smtp.hpp` for non-encrypted SMTP.

 Note that you will need to replace the "To:" parameter with your own email to receive the messages.

+For SMTPS, you will need a real email account to send from.
+Create the `smtp_credentials.txt` file with your own SMTP server, display name, email address, and password.

 ### Dependencies